-Now that R has turned 4, he is really into the idea of Halloween this year.
+Now that R has turned 4, he is really into Halloween this year.
 We’ve had lots of fun this week with (not too scary) Halloween activities and today we made Halloween play dough.
 I made several batches using the home made play dough recipe that I have shared here before.
-It is seriously the BEST recipe we’ve tried and we’ll never go back to store bought again.
-For the brown play dough, I added cocoa powder instead of food colouring – the smell is divine!
+It makes such wonderfully soft play dough and we’ll never go back to store bought again.
+For the brown play dough, I added cocoa powder instead of food colouring – the smell of the dough was fantastic!

 I made orange, black, green, white and brown.
 The black was the most challenging one to make.
 It took a LOT of food colouring to change it from a washed out grey to a good solid black.

 The first thing R made with our Halloween play dough was a witch’s cauldron.
 He even made a lid for it and added some bubbling green potion inside.

 “Double, double toil and trouble!
 Fire burn and cauldron bubble.”
 I love his cauldron.

 R made several Jack-o-lanterns.
 To make them, he rolled some orange play dough into a ball and then used the blunt side of a plastic knife to press lines down the sides.
 He added a brown play dough stalk and some details for a face.
 What a fabulous fine motor skills activity.